Glisser: Create Virtual Events to Engage your Audience

 More and more presenters are looking at different presentation tools to try to make their sessions stand out.
 We often talk about PowerPoint alternatives, but Glisser should be considered an addition to the presentation software you are already using.

-Rather than change the way you create your slides, the Glisser team have created something that takes those slides and makes them interactive.
+Rather than change the way you create your slides, the Glisser team have created something that takes those slides and makes them interactive and helps toward engaging your attendees.
 They combine live slide sharing with a web-based audience response system, and the best thing is that the basic version is completely free to use.

 Glisser shares your slides to audience devices via their web browser, as you present them, without the audience having to download an app.
 The audience can’t skip beyond the slide you’re on, so they stay engaged, and can then download your deck at the end (if you permit them to).